MaxCosta0/Scripts-Capacidade/README.md

 # Scripts-Capacidade

-Scripts used to automation of capacity processes.
+Scripts used for automation of capacity processes.

 # Necessary Tools